5mehulhelp5/Magento-2-Extensions/Blog/README.md

 Configure the end date to disable blog posts automatically.

-Hassle-free blog management is what Magefan Blog stands for.
+Hassle-free blog management is what Magexperts Blog stands for.

 Add Featured and Recent Posts to Homepage